-The doctor will consider frequency of use, lifestyle, and overall visual demands to determine which lens may be the best fit for you.
+The doctor will consider frequency of use, lifestyle, and overall visual demands to determine which type of lens may be the best fit for you.
 They may provide trial contact lenses for you to test out, and have you come back for a follow-up appointment to confirm the fit and prescription.

 Advanced Eye Tests

 Depending on your eyes’ needs and symptoms, your doctor may refer you to a specialist for some of the following additional tests after your comprehensive eye exam.